stefansundin/aws/cli/README.md

 - s3-url: Translate http urls to S3 into s3:// urls.
 - s3-cat: Output the contents of a file on S3.
 - s3-sign: Easily sign a GET request.
 - ec2-migrate-instance: Stop and start an instance to migrate it to new hardware.
-If the instance is in an autoscaling group, you should first suspend the HealthCheck process (do not forget to remove it again!).
+If the instance is in an autoscaling group, the HealthCheck process will first be suspended, then re-enabled when done.
 - cf-validate: Validate a CloudFormation template.
 - cf-diff: Diff a stack against a template file.
 - cf-dump: Download info about a stack (useful to "backup" a stack along with its parameters before you delete it).